Enterprise Trust Center Security Request Security Materials

 LLM Gateway is the public API for the same governance engine that powers Magic Runtime and the Lift workspace.
 Policy evaluation, audit logging, and access control are equivalent across all three; LLM Gateway is the developer-facing entry point for teams that need governed AI access without adopting a full workspace product.
 Security overview →

-TLS 1.3 in transit AES-256 at rest Per-request audit log SOC 2 aligned controls Hash-chained logs
+TLS 1.3 in transit (where supported) AES-256 at rest (where storage is involved) Per-request audit log Controls mapped to SOC 2 TSC Hash-chained logs

 Pricing

-From key issue to first request — same day
+From engagement to first request — same day

 Step 1 · Provision keys